Anita Rudichuk – Director & Lead Dance Specialist / Educator

 France Bourque-Moreau – Consultant & Mentor

 France Bourque-Moreau lives in Montréal and, for the past 40 years, has been active in Canada and abroad teaching folk dances for children.
 Her current repertoire includes hundreds of dances and rounds from all parts of the world especially designed and adapted to various age and experience levels.
-Ms. Bourque-Moreau also puts emphasis on the French and French-Canadian repertoire which is widely used in the Canadian school curriculum.
+Madame Bourque-Moreau also puts emphasis on the French and French-Canadian repertoire which is widely used in the Canadian school curriculum.
 Also, she has conducted lectures and offered courses across North America, Western Europe, Australia, Brazil and Japan.

 France is the author of Je Danse Mon Enfance published in 1979.
 The book contains some 80 dances as well as useful tips on teaching, with emphasis on rhythms, formations, cultural background and psycho-motricity.
 In 1983, she co-authored with Michel Landry, La Danse d’Inspiration Traditionnelle au Primaire which suggests a pedagogical approach to teaching folk dance in elementary schools in relationship to holidays, rituals and trade guilds.
 Her widely-used CD Danse, mon coeur danse! (produced in 2002), which features French-Canadian dances, rounds and songs for elementary and pre-school children, has won much praise from educators throughout Canada.